WHAT TO DO IN BASEL – WINTER AND SUMMER ACTIVITIES

 Things to Do in Basel in the Winter

 Basel is not a winter wonderland in regards to snow and winter sports activities.
-So, while there might be some snow (most likely in February), you can still do a few other fun things in the winter.
+However, there are a few other fun things in the winter.

 All above mentioned activities can be done throughout the year – the tips below are specific to winter (and December) though.